Location addresses

 ../_images/screenshot_293.png

-It is usually necessary to edit the address quite a lot.
+It is usually necessary to edit the address.

 ../_images/screenshot_294.png